shermanhung/AI-Music-Test/_portfolio/portfolio-5.md

 excerpt: "This folder includes audio-related projects with detailed explanations of their objectives and code implementations.<br/>"
 collection: portfolio
 ---
+## Project Goal

+This project presents the design and implementation of a simple audio rendering pipeline that reconstructs the first two bars of Johann Sebastian Bach’s Invention No. 1 in C Major using pre-recorded audio samples.

+The provided dataset consists of two main components: a `samples/` directory containing short WAV recordings of individual musical notes, and a `music_data.txt` file that encodes the pitch and duration information for the piece.
+However, the data file contains several notational inconsistencies that must be identified and corrected before audio rendering can take place.

+In addition to the code implementation, detailed comments and documentation are provided to explain the processing steps and the nature of the corrections applied to the music data.
+The resulting output demonstrates a basic yet effective approach to reconstructing a musical passage from symbolic data using sample-based synthesis techniques.

+To access the full code, please visit this folder (https://drive.google.com/drive/folders/1-IxWroIc3-FuCdG1PrcINujfWXqDtTJE?usp=sharing) and check `proejct_code.ipynb`.

 ```python
 import numpy as np